Feedback is much more than just an opinion about what you like and don’t like.

 Now that we’ve gotten that out of the way, let’s look at the objective criteria you can use to make decisions about design.

 The design must be appealing to your audience, true to the values of your brand, and support your long-term goals.
 In the strategy phase of our work together, we will develop key themes that represent who you are, and these themes should strongly inform the design, so it feels authentic to who you are.

 We always present a range of design options that align with your brand themes and support your organizational objectives.
 We explain the differences and advantages of each approach, and there may be elements of different designs that you prefer.

 We always try to show a continuum of possibilities: that might mean staying close to something more familiar to you at one end of the spectrum, while pushing you out of your comfort zone and toward something new and different at the other.
 This can help you identify where you feel most comfortable within that range.

 Don’t forget that the design represents the whole organization, so making design decisions that will have the most positive impact should still be considered over, or at least balanced with, personal preference.

 Get Feedback From The Right People At The Right Time

 As important as feedback is to a project’s success, it’s even more critical to be strategic about who’s providing feedback, and when they are involved in the process.

-It can be useful to engage a broad swath of your community in the discovery stages of a project, but it would be like having too many cooks in the kitchen (and lead to predictably unappetizing results) if you receive feedback from too many people too early on in the process.
+It can be useful to engage a broad swath of your community in the discovery stages of a project, but it would amount to inviting too many cooks into the kitchen (and lead to predictably unappetizing results) if you receive feedback from too many people too early on in the process.